 Enneagram 7 Correlations

 Sevens are clearly marked by a preference for Extraversion, as well as by their use of either Ne and Se.
 According to type theory, Ne and Se never occur within the functional stack of the same type.
 Nonetheless, both can be viewed as novelty-seeking functions and can be associated with the Seven.
 You can learn more about this type in our post, Enneagram Type 7 (7w6 & 7w8).

 Enneagram 8 Correlations

 Enneagram 9 Correlations

-Since Nines are slow to engage with the outside world, they are more likely to be Introverts.
+The Enneagram Type 9 is slow to engage with the outside world.
+Thus, Nines are more likely to be Introverts.
 Moreover, as “Peacemakers,” they are more apt to be P types.
 This is why Ps, especially IPs, are more prone to having communication issues in their relationships.
 While ITPs may exhibit certain Nine tendencies, their identity is usually better formed than is characteristic of true Nines.
 Thus, Nines are most likely to be INFPs or ISFPs.